 The only possible fix for this is to replace your remote.

-It might have been faulty right from the manufacturer or might have become broken from a fatal fall or an unanticipated accident.
+It might have been faulty right from the manufacturer or might have broken from a fatal fall or an unanticipated accident.

-A new Roku Voice Remote Pro is now available which offers both RF and IR capabilities meaning you can use it with a traditional IR-supported Roku also.
+Roku Voice Remote Pro is now available which offers both RF and IR capabilities meaning you can use it with a traditional IR-supported Roku also.

 It also has additional features like rechargeable batteries and a headphone jack.